zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 TODO: links to ansatzes and estimators.
-:ref:`Optimizers <optimizers_guide>` and :ref:`cost ffunctions <cost_function_guide>` are general features of optimization problems, so this guide focuses on ansatzes and estimators, which are more specific to quantum algorithms.
+:ref:`Optimizers <optimizers_guide>` and :ref:`cost functions <cost_function_guide>` are general features of optimization problems, so this guide focuses on ansatzes and estimators, which are more specific to quantum algorithms.
 For a more complete, yet approachable discussion, see `Michał's blogpost <https://www.mustythoughts.com/vqas-how-do-they-work>`_.

 .. _vqa_basics: